Written by Yelena Shuster

 We’re drawn to a particular color for many reasons: Because it makes our skin glow, or matches our favorite dress, or reminds us of the sunset in a favorite vacation spot.
 However, there’s another, subliminal reason to choose a certain shade.
-Read on to learn the symbolism behind the colors in our new spring collection, Cosmic Messages.
+Read on to learn the symbolism behind the colors in our new spring line.

 First and foremost, green represents nature: A study in the journal Environmental Science and Technology found that the color green has an impact on our enjoyment of outdoor exercise.
 Researchers believe evolution played a part in the results, since lush greenery signaled food and water to our ancestors.
 Some interior designers believe the color fosters creative thought and recommend using it in an office to deliver a steady jolt of inspiration.

 Purple is the perfect blend of stable blue and energizing red.
 Traditional Native American medicine relied on a paste of thistle roots for treating wounds, boils, and stomach aches.